Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-Similar to the transformation-based methods, the first step of compatibility-based methods is to encode the utterance or label name into a dense vector.
-In this paper we study two kinds of compatibility-based methods: Zero-shotDNN \cite{kumar2017zero} and CDSSM \cite{chen2016zero}.
-Zero-shotDNN extracts the text representation with a mean pooling of word embeddings and a tanh-activated nonlinear layer.
-CDSSM uses CNN as the feature extractor, which is followed by a number of max pooling and nonlinear projection operations.
+\paragraph{Feature Extractor.} Similar to the transformation-based methods, the first step of compatibility-based methods is to encode the utterance or label name into a dense vector.
+In this paper we study two kinds of compatibility-based methods: Zero-shotDNN \cite{kumar2017zero} and CDSSM \cite{chen2016zero}, which extract the text representation with a tanh-activated nonlinear layer and CNN respectively. \paragraph{Intent Classifier.} With the representations of an utterance and all label names, compatibility-based methods compute the cosine similarity between the utterance $u$ and each intent, which results in $\mathbf{S}=\{sim(u, y) | y \in Y_{seen} \cup Y_{unseen}\} \in \mathbb{R}^{K}$.
+Then, $u$ can be classified into a particular intent class according to $\mathbf{v}_{tr}=\mathrm{Softmax}(\mathbf{S})$.